WAA-S/hello-world/README.md

 # hello-world
 my first contribution...
-My name is "%"¤#&8" and i like things, yeas!
+My name is "%"¤#&8" and i like things, yes!